We are a Catholic School in the Marianist Tradition.

 We believe in "an atmosphere that educates."

 Kellenberg Memorial High School is a private, independent, Catholic school established in 1987.
 It is located near the middle of Nassau County, Long Island, on a campus of twenty-one acres.
 Kellenberg memorial is owned and operated by the brothers and priests of the Marianist community.
 The curriculum is exclusively college preparatory.
 Three academic programs prepare students for college studies.
 Financial constraints do not permit any special academic programs or modifications of the required curriculum.
-Admission is based on the catholic high school entrance exam.
+Admission is based on the TACHS Exam.

 We are inquisitive.